Selecting Pharma Metal Detectors

 This list gives an outline of the many elements that must be considered when selecting a suitable device.

-CEIA has a long history of supplying pharma metal detectors and as the UK Distributor, MDS’s technical sales team are available to help you in the planning and implementation of your system.
+CEIA has a long history of supplying pharma metal detectors and as the Viet Nam Distributor, Hoang Long Technology's technical sales team are available to help you in the planning and implementation of your system.
 Please give us a call.